Technology Simulation Modeling

 Balancing energy supply and demand

-CIMS balances supply and demand for energy commodities.
-This ensures that we capture the full impact of policies across all sectors of the economy.
+As a general equilibrium model, gTech balances supply and demand for all energy and non-energy commodities.
+This feature ensures that we capture the full impact of policies across all sectors of the economy.
 For example, a policy requiring the adoption of renewable electricity generation is likely to increase the price for electricity, which will in turn influence firm and consumer choices related to technologies that consume electricity.
+In addition, changes to household spending on electricity will influence household spending on other goods and services.